-According to reports by the National Institute on Drug Abuse (NIDA), 50% of teens have abused an illicit drug, 20% have used a prescription drug recreationally, 40% have smoked a cigarette, and 70% have tried alcohol by their senior year in high school.
+According to reports by the National Institute on Drug Abuse (NIDA), 50 per cent of teens have abused an illicit drug, 20% have used a prescription drug recreationally, 40 per cent have smoked a cigarette, and 70 per cent have tried alcohol by their senior year in high school.
 Be it stealing from their parents, being provided by a friend or, in some cases, shoplifting from a store.
-But, on the other hand, a shocking 25% of teenagers say their parents have given them alcohol.
+But, on the other hand, a shocking 25 per cent of teenagers say they have been given alcohol at an early age.

-Parents used to only worry about children smoking cigarettes, while figures have dropped there has been a rise in vaping, despite the health risks.
+There used to be a worry about children smoking cigarettes, but while figures have dropped there has been a rise in vaping, despite the health risks.

 Taking these gateway substances, alongside drugs, alcohol and tobacco at a young age, can alter an adolescent’s natural brain’s functioning.
 Leading to addiction and abusing harder drugs in adulthood.